A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introducing the intuitionistic modal logic

-We recall the syntax and labelled transition semantics for the finite $\pi$-calculus (Fig.~\ref{figure:pi}).
-All features are standard: the deadlocked process that can do nothing, the $\nu$ quantifier that binds private names, the output prefix that outputs a name on a channel, the input prefix that binds the name received on a channel, the silent progress action $\tau$, the name match guard, parallel composition, and non-deterministic choice.
-There are four types of action ranged over by $\pi$, where a \textit{free output} sends a free name, whereas a \textit{bound output} extrudes a $\nu$-bounded private name.
-We employ the late labelled transition system for the $\pi$-calculus, where the name on the input channel is a symbolic place holder for a name that is not chosen until after an input transition.
-We use the notations $\bn{E}$ and $\fv{E}$ to represent the bound names and, respectively, free names in a given expression (processes, actions, formulae, etc) $E.$
+Other features include: the deadlocked process that can do nothing, output prefixes that output a free variable or extrude a variable bound by a new name binder on a channel, the silent progress action $\tau$, the match guard that tests for equality, parallel composition, and non-deterministic choice.
+We also include a replication operator, which creates unboundedly many parallel copies of a process.

+Transitions are labelled with four types of action ranged over by $\pi$: free outputs, bound outputs, inputs and internal progress ($\tau$).
+A \textit{free output} represents sending a free variable, whereas a \textit{bound output} represents extruding a bounded name.
+We employ a late labelled transition system for the $\pi$-calculus, where the variable on the \textit{input} action is a symbolic placeholder that need not be instantiated until after an input transition.
+The action $\tau$ represents some internal communication, resulting from the synchronisation of an input and output action.
+We use the notations $\bn{E}$ and $\fv{E}$ to represent the bound variables and, respectively, free variables in a given expression $E$ (processes, actions, formulae, etc.).
+We assume $\alpha$-conversion for bound variables.